drunsinn/pyLSV2/README.md

 If you have tested it on one of your machines with a different software version, please let us know!

+Take a look at [LSV2.md](LSV2.md) for a more in depth explanation on the detials of LSV2.

 ## Usage
+See [lsv2_demo.py](scripts/lsv2_demo.py) for a demonstration of some of the functions.

 Notice that the definitionns of constant values will be moved from pyLSV2.LSV2 to pyLSV2 directly!

 ### Basic example